DarkoZlatarek/project5-petsroom/README.md

 ![Accessibility score](src/assets/readme-images/lighthouse.PNG)

+4. Tested the site opens in Chrome and Firefox on desktop - no issues.

-4. Tested the site opens in Brave, Chrome, Safari & on a mobile device without issues.
+5. Tested the site opens in Firefox, Safari and Chrome on mobile device:

-5. All social links open to external pages as intended.
+* opens and functions withour any error on Firefox, but on Safari and Chrome keeps redirecting me to home page when thrying to log in

 ### Unfixed Bugs
-Whilst it is not technically a bug, I would like to add that I am not entirely satisfied with the header of the site on mobile devices.
-Increasing the font size to make it stand out, causes the burger icon to shift onto a new line, which takes up too much real estate on the screen.
-I had attempted early on to separate out the components & have them be independent of each-other, however this then presented a new issue.
-When shrinking the size of the burger icon, this also shrank the expanding window, which cut off the navigation items.
-I was unable to ascertain how to target the exact style rule imposed by React-Bootstrap to over ride this and expand the display window, and instead compromised by implementing a smaller font-size into my heading.
+* log in functionality does not work on mobile Safari and Chrome browsers

 ## Technologies Used
 ### Main Languages Used
-- HTML5
+* HTML5
-- CSS3
+* CSS3
-- Javascript
+* Javascript
-- Python
+* Python
-- SQL - Postgres
+* SQL - Postgres

 ### Frameworks, Libraries & Programs Used
-- Google Fonts : For the site fonts.
+* Google Fonts
-- Font Awesome : To add icons to the social links in the footer & navigation sections.
-- GitPod : To build the project & create the JSX & CSS files before pushing the project to Github.
-- GitHub : To store my repository for submission.
-- Balsamiq : Was used to create mockups of the project prior to starting.
+* Font Awesome
+* GitPod
+* GitHub
-- Am I Responsive? : To ensure the project looked good across all devices.
+* Am I Responsive?
-- Favicon : To provide the code & image for the icon in the tab bar.
-- Django : Used to build the backend database that serves as an API for the front-end project.
-- React-Bootstrap : The styling library that has aided to the layout of the site, and which was introduced to us during the course of the program.
-- DrawSQL : An interactive tool that allows for the creation of Database mock-ups so that we can visualise the relationships between models.
-- ReactJS : To build the components that would collectively form the front-end application.
+* Turbologo
+* Django
+* React-Bootstrap
+* DrawSQL
+* LucidChart
+* ReactJS

 ## Components
 Several components have been implemented within this project that have been reused throughout the project:
 1. axiosDefault.js : for ease of communication with the backend API.
 2. Asset.js : to supply the loading spinner & user avatar throughout the site.
 3. DropdownMenu.js : to allow users to edit/delete their Articles, Events & Posts.
+4. MoreDropdownAddIcon.js : to implement into NavBarMini component as a dropdown for "Add post/event/article"
+5. MoreDropdownNavBar.js : to implement into NavBarMini component as a dropdown for "Profile/Liked posts/Sign out"
-4. CurrentUserContext.js : confirm users logged-in status to determine what functionality is available to that user.
+6. CurrentUserContext.js : confirm users logged-in status to determine what functionality is available to that user.
-5. ProfileDataContext.js : provide un/follow ability to other users across PopProf & ProfPage components.
+7. ProfileDataContext.js : provide un/follow ability to other users across PopProf & ProfPage components.
-6. ToggleCollapse.js : whilst this component has only been applied to the NavBarMini, it could in theory be applied to additional dropdown menus installed into the site in the future to allow for the automatic collapse of an element upon mouse click.
-7. useRedirect.js : redirects a user to another page if they are not authorised to be on the page they are trying to access.
+8. useRedirect.js : redirects a user to another page if they are not authorised to be on the page they are trying to access.
-8. utils.js : supplies functionality to all of the components that utilise the Infinite Scroll.
+9. utils.js : supplies functionality to all of the components that utilise the Infinite Scroll.

 ## Deployment
 The site was deployed to Heroku.
 The steps to deploy are as follows: